international employment law firm alliance L&E Global

 • other persons who carry on commercial, government or other activities in the Territories; and

-• other employers who are covered by the Fair Work Act 2009 (Cth) as a result of State legislation which refers powers over industrial matters to the Commonwealth.
+• other employers who are covered by the Fair Work Act as a result of State legislation, which refers powers over industrial matters to the Commonwealth.
 (All States and Territories have referred their powers to the Commonwealth in respect of their employees other than those set out in the paragraph below).

-Employers which are not national system employers are not covered by the Fair Work Act 2009 (Cth) and instead remain covered by the relevant State legislation.
-Employers which are not national system employers include:
+Employers that are not national system employers are not covered by the Fair Work Act and instead remain covered by the relevant State legislation.
+Employers that are not national system employers include:

 • in Tasmania: State public sector employers;